Terry Allen's troops finish practice No. 4 with great weather, focus and promise

 A native of Reading, Ohio, Christophel is a 1984 graduate of Austin Peay State University in Clarksville, Tenn.

-He and his wife, Paula, have two sons, Tyler and current Bears' wide receiver Eric who will be a sophomore this fall.
+He and his wife, Paula, have two sons, Tyler and current Bears' wide receiver Eric who will be a junior this fall.